kateolmstead/playnomics-ios/README.md

     <tbody>
         <tr>
             <td>
-                Non Monetizers, in their 5th day of game play
+                Non Monetizers, in their 5th day of app usage
             </td>
             <td>1st</td>
             <td>Show them a 3rd party ad, because they are unlikely to monetize.</td>